PharosVPN — Platform Design

 | Protocols | AmneziaWG default, XRay optional | both |

-beacon | embedded | embedded + remote relays |
+relay | embedded | embedded + remote relays |

 | Account sync | on | optional (MDM-only deployments run none) |